scott-ammon/fake-entity/test-dir/index.md

-# Fake Entity Secondary Document
+# Fake Entity Primary Document

-This is the test secondary document.
+This is the test primary document.